zerodevapp/zerodev-docs/blog/2023-03-09-erc-4337-misconceptions-and-valid-concerns.md

 There’s no doubt that anyone building something on AA/ERC-4337 today is a trailblazer — there are not many prior examples to look to or patterns to borrow from.
 In that sense, building something on AA certainly involves more technical risks than building a classic DApp.

-However, everything you need to build a full AA application, notably ERC-4337 itself, is already running in production/mainnet.
-We are at an inflection point where you are either building one of the last non-AA projects, or one of the first AA projects.
-The choice is yours.
+However, everything you need to build a full AA application, notably ERC-4337 itself, is already running in production/mainnet.  **We are at an inflection point where you are either building one of the last non-AA applications, or one of the first AA applications.**  The choice is yours.

 ### AA is not compatible with existing DApps